Fire Blocking Basics

 Drywall, certain sealants and expanding foams, framing lumber, fiber cement board, and densely packed fiberglass or mineral wool insulation are among the acceptable materials to use for fire blocking.
 But to be on the safe side, ask your local building official which will work best for your project.

-We’ll show you the most common fire blocking applications on the following pages so you can know and apply the principles in your work.
+In this story we’ll show you the most common fire blocking applications so that you can know and apply the principles in your work.

 The gap behind a 2×4 wall has to be sealed off from the joist bays above the wall.